Living In Bulgaria: Expat Guide (2023)

 The popular Bulgarian ski resort of Bansko – Pirin street with Todorka mountain peak view

-However, it has not lived up to the bubble hype, with massive over-development, which has led to more tourism diversification into golf greens, climbing centres and spa hotels.
+However, it has not lived up to the bubble hype, with massive over-development, which has led to more tourism diversification into golf greens, climbing centers, and spa hotels.
 Other ski resorts include Pamporovo and Borovets.

 Varna

 A hugely popular coastal city on the Black Sea with its own direct budget flights from the UK, this beach town has also become a business hub.
-Expats choose to live in Varna for many reasons, however, the main one is the wonderful golden sands of Varna’s coastline.
+Expats choose to live in Varna for many reasons; however, the main one is the wonderful golden sands of Varna’s coastline.

-Other Black Sea resorts include Golden Sands, Sunny Beach, St Constantine and Helena.
+Other Black Sea resorts include Golden Sands, Sunny Beach, St Constantine, and Helena.

 Varna - Delta Planet Mall - living in Bulgaria